MadeSuryawan/backend/docs/ARCHITECTURE.md

 ## Overview

 The FastAPI Redis Cache implementation is designed with a modular, multi-layered architecture that emphasizes separation of concerns, maintainability, and performance.
+It includes a resilient in-memory fallback mechanism to ensure high availability.

 ## Module Structure